 ● Choose the right travel gear.
 Is it lockable?
 Whether a backpack or piece of luggage, there are lots of great options out there.
 Pick something that’s lockable so you’ve got the option.
 Don’t forget to pick up a TSA-approved lock, or else you risk them cutting it off before you’ve even gotten to your destination.

-● Check for government travel alerts and sign up for email alerts.
+● Check for government travel alerts, sign up for email alerts, and use available resources like this detailed packing list for Camino de Santiago.
 This will help keep you aware of health issues or political unrest that could suddenly make your chosen destination a more dangerous place to visit.

 ● Be smart and stay aware of your surroundings.
 If you feel unsafe in any given place, get out of there!
 If you don’t feel comfortable traveling alone, make sure that you travel with a friend or family member.